 Christine A. Loucks, PhD

-Her areas of interest in research are banking regulation, the influence of political action committees on the U.S. House of Representatives and the Senate, early childhood education, and non-profits.
+Her areas of interest in research are banking regulation, the influence of political action committees on the U.S. House of Representatives and the Senate and education.

 - PhD, Economics - Washington State University